digitalepidemiologylab/COVID-documents/README.md

 Last updated: April 22, 2020

 This document is continuously updated to reflect my current thinking around digital contact tracing and quarantining.
 This is not an official document, but a personal record keeping.
-I want to do this in the open becuase a) I believe transparancy is paramount for these issues, b) I will be wrong on many things and open discussions is the fastest way to correct things, and c) it could help others, in the best case.
+I want to do this in the open becuase a) I believe transparancy is paramount for these issues; b) I will be wrong on many things, and open discussion is the fastest way to correct things; and c) it could help others, in the best case.

 ## Overview
 A digital contact tracing system to fight COVID is based on the notion that droplets are a major transmission route.
 This is the current thinking in the scientific community, and reflected in the [WHO Situation Report 73](https://www.who.int/docs/default-source/coronaviruse/situation-reports/20200402-sitrep-73-covid-19.pdf?sfvrsn=5ae25bc7_6)  released on April 2: "Data from published epidemiology and virologic studies provide evidence that COVID-19 is primarily transmitted from symptomatic people to others who are in close contact through respiratory droplets, by direct contact with infected persons, or by contact with contaminated objects and surfaces."
 A digital system that capture close proximity contacts should be able to caputre the first two types of contacts.